MitchTODO/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a blockchain smart contract that allows for the covrage of airline flight insurance.
+Including a browser UI allowing for contact interaction.

 ## Install